wavefrontHQ/integrations/aws-ecs/README.md

 The amazon-ecs-agent (though it is a container running on the host) is not present in the metadata/stats endpoints.

-Below are the additional properties that are required for Telegraf to export stats to your local Wavefront proxy.

 ### Prerequisites
 1. An AWS account
 2. A Wavefront proxy installed on AWS.

-The docker image comprises a telegraf.conf file which is used to configure the input plugin and the output plugin which are ECS and Wavefront respectively.
+The docker image comprises a configuration file which configures the input plugin and the output plugin which are ECS and Wavefront respectively.

 ` [[inputs.ecs]]`

 ` [[outputs.wavefront]]`

-### Additional Arguments

 #### Required: The *ip* of your Wavefront proxy

-The proxy should be installed on AWS network and accessible by the Docker host machine.
+The wavefront proxy should be installed and accessible by the Docker host machine.

 `{`